 - Do not receive a live vaccine (eg, measles, mumps) while you are taking Herceptin.
 Talk with your doctor before you receive any vaccine.

 - If you are able to become pregnant, you must use an effective form of birth control while you use Herceptin and for at least 7 months after you stop using it.
 If you have questions about effective birth control, talk with your doctor.

 - Lab tests, including heart function, may be performed while you use Herceptin.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use Herceptin with caution in the ELDERLY; they may be more sensitive to its effects, especially heart problems.

 - PREGNANCY and BREAST-FEEDING: Herceptin may cause harm to the fetus.
 Do not become pregnant while you are using it.
 If you get pregnant while using Herceptin or within 7 months after your last dose, contact your doctor right away.
-It is not known if Herceptin is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while using Herceptin.

 Possible side effects of Herceptin:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome: